 Like many other clients who approach the staff at Jefferson Center, Antonio felt that he was running out of options.
 He was losing hope, and he was afraid that he would not make it to see the light on the other side of the tunnel.
 His options were limited, and the lack of choice made everything seem even more despondent and scary.

 Though Antonio had sought services elsewhere before, he didn’t feel as though he received the type of care that was right for him.
 Jefferson Center offered him the kind of collaborative support that he needed to embrace his struggles and resolve them head-on.
 After receiving counseling, medication management, peer service, and supported employment, Antonio started to feel like his own, whole person again for the first time in quite a while.

-In the month following Antonio’s accession of these service, his life has approved in many ways, and he feels much more optimistic about his future.
-With the support of Jefferson Center’s medication management services, he was able to lessen his medication intake overtime, and he has not had a major bipolar episode in more than four years.
-Antonio feels “human” once more, and he is now supported and secure enough to give back to the community and help others.
+In the month following Antonio’s accession to this service, his life has been approved in many ways, and he feels much more optimistic about his future.
+With the support of Jefferson Center’s medication management services, he was able to lessen his medication intake over time, and he has not had a major bipolar episode in more than four years.
+Antonio feels “human” once more, and he is now supported and secures enough to give back to the community and help others.

 *Names have been changed

 Has your life improved because of mental health treatment?
 Do you wish to use your experience to help others?

 Sharing your experiences with mental health treatment can help others who are struggling, and it can help fight the stigma of seeking mental health care.

 You can remain anonymous.